matthias-reis/carda-gatsby/content/articles/2021/11/color-of-time-en.md

 ---
 date: 2021-11-22T09:00:48.497Z
-slug: color-of-time-en
 typeName: Review
 title: '"Color of Time"'
 subTitle: The New Album By Tyresta & From Overseas
 seoTitle: '"Color of Time" By Tyresta & From Overseas – Ambient Review'
 description: Fans of drone sounds and ambient should check out the new album by From Overseas and Tyresta.
 "Color of Time" is an absolute highlight and a must-hear for his month.
 The story it tells doesn't need any words.
 excerpt: 'Although the year is almost over, From Overseas has good news for us once again.
 The fantastic album Kévin recorded with awakened souls is just a few days old, and here we go again: The next great collaboration popped out of the vinyl press on November 19th: "Color of Time" emerged in cooperation with Tyresta.'
 image: https://storage.googleapis.com/cardamonchai-media/2021-11-20/color-of-time-2-jpg-imagine-283828_483a24_1024_768/640.webp
 ogImage: https://storage.googleapis.com/cardamonchai-media/2021-11-20/color-of-time-fb-1-png-imagine-b8c898_a2ac86_1200_628/640.webp
 labels: